 American Bulldogs are often mistaken for pit bulls, which is understandable as they are relatives.
 The American bulldog descends from the English bulldog; both dogs are famous for being working dogs on the farm.
 Interestingly the American bulldog wasn’t given its name because it looked a certain way but because it did genuine bulldog work, like its predecessor.

 Cane Corso is closely related to the Neapolitan Mastiff.
-They are known for being loyal to their companions.
-They are also highly intelligent and often outsmart humans.
+Highly intelligent, they are known for being loyal to their companions and often outsmart humans.
 They are willful, have their own agenda, and require early socialization and training.
 The extra effort is worth the work as they are highly entertaining companions.

 Five Fun Pit Bull Facts